memfault/interrupt/_drafts/mcuboot-overview.md

 ## What is MCUboot?

-The core of MCUboot is a library which can be integrated into a bootloader to deal with securely performing firmware update and verification.
+MCUboot is a library which can be integrated into a bootloader to deal with securely performing firmware update and verification.
 The project seeks to standardize two key areas:

 1. Secure Bootloader Functionality: that is, a bootloader that will only launch images that can be cryptographically verified
-2. Standardized Flash Layout: A common way to define the flash layout of an embeded system.
+2. Standardized Flash Layout: A common way to define the flash layout of an embedded system.
 That is, a way to define, where binaries live and how other regions of flash are used.

-In addition to these features, MCUboot also includes options for encrypting/decrypting firmware binaries, performing upgrades in a fault tolerant manner (i.e resumption across inopportune reboots), and system recovery if a bad firmware image is installed.
+In addition to these features, MCUboot also includes options for encrypting/decrypting firmware binaries, performing upgrades in a fault-tolerant manner (i.e resumption across inopportune reboots), and recovering the system if a bad firmware image is installed.

 For a custom project, MCUboot is a C library you would include in your bootloader and main application.
 The surface area for the bootloader is one function which will be called to determine the image to boot or upgrade: